oberocks/obebs4-js/README.md

 };
 ```

-So, going with our initialized example, we could change the `OBEBS4.placeholders` object's array values like so:
+So, going with our initialized example, we can change the `OBEBS4.placeholders` object property array values like this:

 ```javascript
 obebs4.placeholders.headlines = ["My Custom Headline", "Another Custom One", "A Final Custom Headline"];